AI4quantum/twisteRL/docs/api/algorithms.rst

 Algorithms API
 ==============

-This section documents the internal algorithm implementations in TwisteRL.
+This section documents the algorithm implementations in TwisteRL.

 RL Module
 ---------